FinnSpartronics/Orpheus/README.md

 4. Press **+ Add New Key**
 5. The page will reload, and you need to scroll back down to **Read API Keys**, where you can now copy the odd string of text and numbers underneath **X-TBA-Auth-Key**

-Now that you have your API key, return to Pythia, press the **APIs** button at the top of the screen, and then **Set TBA API Key**.
+Now that you have your API key, return to Orpheus, press the **APIs** button at the top of the screen, and then **Set TBA API Key**.
 You will be prompted for your API Key.
 Paste it in the pop-up, and then press enter or the confirmation button.
 This will be automatically saved in your browser for future sessions.

 If you are prompted with the lack of a TBA API key, follow the previous instructions to (if needed) obtain one, and re-paste it into the tool.

 ### 1.3 Enabling and Disabling APIs
-If Pythia encounters a strange error, you may want to enable or disable an API.
+If Orpheus encounters a strange error, you may want to enable or disable an API.
 They can be toggled on or off in the **APIs** menu at the top of the screen.

 ## 2. Event and Year